-"Denying the existence of climate change is the main problem to begin to find a solution," warned Professor Yale University, John Roemer, in his lecture "The ethics of climate change" in the cycle "Facing Climate Change" of the Re-City platform, organized by Foundation Catalunya Europa with the collaboration of BBVA and the support of Barcelona City Council, the "Àrea Metropolitana de Barcelona" and the Generalitat of Catalunya.
+"Denying the existence of climate change is the main problem in begging to find a solution," warned Professor Yale University, John Roemer, in his lecture "The ethics of climate change" in the cycle "Facing Climate Change" of the Re-City platform, organized by Catalunya Europa Foundation with the collaboration of BBVA and the support of Barcelona City Council, the "Àrea Metropolitana de Barcelona" and the Generalitat of Catalunya.

 John Roemer, who also teaches Political Science at Yale, described the Paris agreement as "a very important but insufficient co-operation exercise.
 We have no way of checking the degree of compliance with the countries, but assuming that they all accomplished, would not be enough to mitigate the consequences of global warming "

 Cooperation, the key to success.

 John Romer gave his lecture on December 11th, in front of a full auditorium, in the Fundació Antoni Tàpies in Barcelona, where he desgranated his theory to make compatible the fight against climate change with economic growth, helping to reduce the inequalities between countries in a sustainable way and with the least ecological impact on the world population and future generations.
 The conference was moderated by Humberto Llavador, professor at the UPF and the Barcelona Graduate School of Economics, and alongside with Roemer and Professor Joaquim Silvestre of the University of California from the book: "Sustainability for a warming planet" published by the University of Harvard, work that made them earn the Catalunya d'Economia Award 2017.